pronamic/wp-pronamic-pay/readme.txt

 == Changelog ==

 = 5.5.4 - 2019-01-24 =
+*	Updated WordPress pay core library from 2.1.3 to version 2.1.4.
 *	Updated WordPress pay MemberPress library from 2.0.5 to version 2.0.6.
-	*	Fixed fatal error due to Gateway class not found when processing status updates.
+	*	Fixed fatal error Gateway not found when processing status updates.
 *	Updated WordPress pay Restrict Content Pro library from 2.1.2 to version 2.1.3.
 	*	Use taxed money object for subscripption amount.
+*	Updated WordPress pay ICEPAY library from 2.0.1 to version 2.0.2.
+	*	Improved setting required country and language.
+*	Updated WordPress pay OmniKassa 2.0 library from 2.1.4 to version 2.1.5.
+	*	Workaround for OmniKassa 2.0 bug in order item name length.

 = 5.5.3 - 2019-01-22 =
 *	Updated WordPress pay core library from 2.1.2 to version 2.1.3.